manifoldai/orbyter-cookiecutter/README.md

             $ docker-compose --version
             docker-compose version 1.21.0, build 1719ceb
             ```
-2. Install Python Cookiecutter package: http://cookiecutter.readthedocs.org/en/latest/installation.html >= 1.4.0
+2. Install Cookiecutter (`>= 1.4.0`) through Python.
+Follow the [installation guide](https://cookiecutter.readthedocs.io/en/stable/installation.html) if the following installation through `pip` fails:
     ``` bash
-    $ pip install cookiecutter
+    $ python3 -m pip install cookiecutter
     ```
-    It is recommended to set up a central virtualenv or condaenv for cookiecutter and any other "system" wide Python packages you may need.
+    It is recommended to set up a central virtualenv or condaenv for cookiecutter and any other "system-wide" Python packages you may need.

 3. Run the cookiecutter docker data science template to scaffold your new project:

    Using HTTPS: